 The cause of breast cysts remains unknown.
-Some evidence suggests that excess estrogen in your body may play a role in breast cyst development.
+Some evidence suggests that excess estrogen in your body, which can stimulate the breast tissue, may play a role in breast cyst development.

 Preparing for your appointment

-For evaluation of a new breast lump or changes on your breast exam, you're likely to start by seeing your primary health care provider.
-In some cases, based on a clinical breast examination or findings on an imaging test, you may be referred to a breast health specialist.
+For evaluation of a new breast lump or changes on your breast exam, you'll likely start by seeing your primary care provider.
+In some cases, based on a clinical breast exam or findings on an imaging test, you may be referred to a breast-health specialist.

 What you can do

 Don't hesitate to ask questions anytime you don't understand something.

 Screening and diagnosis of a breast cyst usually begins after you or your doctor identify a breast lump.
 In addition to discussing your symptoms and health history, your doctor will do a breast exam and may do a breast ultrasound or fine-needle aspiration, depending on your needs.